Upward Arrow Icon - Navigation

 How to insert Video into PowerPoint?

-• Open your PowerPoint presentation and navigate to the slide where you want to insert the video.
+Open the PowerPoint presentation and go to the slide where the video will be shown.

 Interactive Presentation Animation

-• Click on the "Insert" tab in the top menu.
+Go to the "Insert" tab on the top menu.

 Engaging animated graphic for [Topic/Description].